ironoa/polkadot-k8s-monitor/README.md

 * kind (if you want to run it locally): https://kind.sigs.k8s.io/docs/user/quick-start/#installation
 * kubectl: https://kubernetes.io/docs/tasks/tools/
 * helmfile: https://github.com/roboll/helmfile#installation => brew install helmfile (on macOS)

+## Polkadot Secure Validator
+This project is particularly suited to be working in synergy with the polkadot-secure-validator, the official node deployment tool from Web3 Foundation: https://github.com/w3f/polkadot-secure-validator

 ## How To Configure the Application